sisyphusisstillcarrying/Java_Basis/oracle_syntax_overview/00_Basics_Java.md

     - Line by line execution.
     - When one method is called many times, it will interpret again and again.
 - JIT (Just-In-Time):
-    - For repeated methods, JIT provides direct machine code so that interpretation is not required.
+    - For repeated methods, JIT provides direct machine code so that interpretation is not required. // when a function is called again and again.
     - Makes execution faster.
     - Garbage collector.
 ![alt text](images/image-10.png)